Shashwat-Gupta57/Jctx/README.md

 ## Why it exists

-You're working on a Java project.
+You're working on a Java or Kotlin project.
 You open an AI chat to get help.
 Before you can even ask your question, you spend 10 minutes copy-pasting files, explaining your class structure, summarising what each module does.

 **Before:**
 ChatGPT suggests random classes